yp-edu/yp-edu.github.io/pages/_drafts/my-approach-to-ai-safety.md

 ### Founding an AI Startup

-- Valuable experience
-	- Diverse skill set development
-- Understanding the market drive and the industry responses
-- Getting acknowledgement and influence

-Founding an AI startup can be an extremely valuable experience, as it allows for the development of a diverse skill set.
+Founding an startup can be an extremely valuable experience, as it allows for the development of a diverse skill set.
 It also provides an opportunity to gain a deeper understanding of the market and industry responses.
 By starting a company, you can work towards getting acknowledgement and influence in the industry, which can be invaluable for future success.

+Obviously AI will be the most transformative technology of our era and there is plenty of possibilities to make AI application into startups.
+I also think that this could be a first step towards creating a safety oriented startup which can be slightly different as described in the next section [Founding an Org](#founding-an-org).

 > [!tip] Ulterior Motive
 >
 > The people need to be empowered by AI for their own good.

+Although I am still at the beginning of this journey I have learned a lot.
+It motivates me deeply and let my creative and perfectionist selves to be wholly expressed.
+I'll be outlining this in a future post "Creating a Startup".

-### Founding an org
+### Founding an Org

-- Maybe one of the most effective ways to contribute to AIS
-- Independence for research (given a board)
-- The need for industry-AIS bridges

-Founding an organization could be one of the most effective ways to contribute to the field of Artificial Intelligence and its related sciences.
-By establishing an organization, individuals or groups can achieve independence for their research, given that they have a board to oversee its operations.
+Founding an organization could be one of the most effective ways to contribute to the field of AI safety.
+By establishing an organization, individuals or groups can achieve independence for their research. it obviously is dependent on the board chosen oversee its operations.

 Moreover, there is a growing need for bridges between the industry and AI research, and an organization can play a vital role in filling this gap.
+It operates somewhat similarly than classical startup regarding funding and product drive

 ## My General Approach